frame-lang/frame-docs/advanced_frame/persistance.rst

 An important capability of many types of software applications is supporting **workflows**.
-A workflow is an asynchronously executed sequence of event driven steps .
-Most commonly the asychronous aspect of a workflow means that the it must be able to be persisted between each step in the process.
+A workflow is an asynchronously executed sequence of event driven steps.
+Most commonly the asychronous aspect of a workflow means that the system needs to be persisted to a durable medium between each step in the process.

 Frame for Python supports a pattern for persistence using the `jsonpickle library <https://jsonpickle.github.io/>`_